Debt Relief Orders - DRO

 What is a Debt Relief Order?

-Debt Relief Orders were introduced on 6th April 2009 and they are designed to be an alternative to bankruptcy for people with a moderate debt - but a minimal disposable income.
+Debt Relief Orders were introduced on 6th April 2009 to act as an alternative to bankruptcy for people with a moderate level of debt and a minimal disposable income.

-They are available to anyone who is a resident of England or Wales with a debt of less than £20,000, or a resident of Northern Ireland with a debt of less than £15,000, and who cannot afford to repay any more than £50 per month to their creditors.
+They are available to anyone resident in England or Wales with a debt of less than £30,000 and who cannot afford to repay more than £75 per month to their debt.